dandi/handbook/docs/63_dandi_infrastructure.md

 Setting up staging will require unique AWS Route 53 Domains, as well a different Heroku app with different compute.

+**Note -- ensure you review your `web/netlify.toml` file -- this will define different environment variables that correspond with staging vs. production**

 ### Email Setup

 TBD